ITIL Principles Put Into Action at the Service Desk

 It can be very hard to keep yourself, your team, and even your organization looking at the big picture and not simply focusing on the change you’re managing, the incident you’re dealing with, or the problem you’re working on at the moment.
 In order to achieve maximum value for all stakeholders, you need to broaden your perspective to include the entire value chain, from one end to the other, improving what you do in a complementary fashion that doesn’t trade off success for compromised service.

 Another axiom that is repeated to the point of becoming cliché, yet a powerful truth, nonetheless.
-Eliminating any unnecessary items from your service allows you to focus more completely on what is important.
+If a process fails to provide value, eliminate it.
+The outcome needs to provide results.
 As it’s been said time and time again, sometimes the most value is created when you focus on improving the simplest of things.

 Putting Principles Into Action